digital-futures-academy/airport-challenge/README.md

 |         |                           | checkTakeOff(@Plane)      | @String |
 | Plane   | id @String                |                           |         |

+// Test 5 - Tests that the method takeOff instructs a plane to take off .
+// Test 6 - If something that is not a plane is trying to take off, instruct it not to take off when takeOff method is called.
+// Test 7 - Test that the checkTakeOff method checks that once a plane takes off it is removed from the array airportPlanes.

 **User story 5** Nouns: Airport, Plane.
 Verbs: Prevent (asking), let, land
 | Objects | Properties                | Messages             | Outputs |
 | ------- | ------------------------- | -----------------    | ------- |
 | Airport | listOfPlanes[@Plane]      | planeExists(@Plane)  | @Boolean|
 | Plane   | id @String                |                      |         |

+// Test 8 - If a plane is in the airport, landPlane method does not let it land.
+// Test 9 - If a plane is not in the airport, takeOff method does not let it take off.